 |Riley ED||2-3 shifts per ED block|

 Didactic learning takes many forms at IU School of Medicine including weekly residency educational conference, a monthly Year-Directed Series, and yearly retreats for each class.
 Outside specialists as well as emergency physicians are also invited to lecture on selected topics for grand rounds.
-Residents are required to attend 70% of scheduled didactics.
+The longitudinal didactic curriculum covers the complete ABEM model of clinical practice every two years.

 Weekly Educational Conference